 For less than $40 dollar you will get one of the safest and best toddler scooter helmet available on the market thanks to Giro, for its established credibility in the bike and bike accessories arena.

-Your children will have lots of fun and safe riding with the Giro Me2 helmet for infant and toddlers.
-This scooter & bike helmet comes with a couple of fancy design including aviator pigs, yellow chicks, red duck & goose and pink bunnies a reason for your toddler to love it even more.
+Your children will have lots of fun and safe riding with the Giro Me2 for infant and toddlers.
+It comes with a couple of fancy design including aviator pigs, yellow chicks, red duck & goose and pink bunnies a reason for your toddler to love it even more.

 Finding the right scooter helmet for your child

-Different brands on the market sell scooter helmets.
 Some brands are popular than others but depending on the quality and how long they’ve been on the market.
-Razor and Nutcase are some of the popular brands that manufacture high quality and the safest scooter helmets that are affordable.
+Razor and Nutcase are some of the popular brands that manufacture high quality and the safest scooter head protector that are affordable.

 Everyone should wear a helmet when scooting.
 Manufacturers have designed different scooter helmets according to the demands on the market.
 There are helmets for adult riders and some helmets designed for toddler scooters specifically for children as young as 2 to 3 years old.
 While age somehow determines the type of scooter helmet you can buy for your toddler, sometimes getting to measure your child’s head circumference is the only sure way that you will get the best scooter helmet for them.
 At times a child might be too big or too small for their age.

-A quality helmet must have a Consumer Product Safety Commission (CPSC) sticker.
+It must have a Consumer Product Safety Commission (CPSC) sticker.
 The sticker is the only assurance that the helmet has been tested, complied, or exceeded the safety standards.
-Motorcycle and Bike helmet must be CPSC certified.
-Other helmets such as scooter helmets don’t necessarily require this certification, but they must be of high quality.
+Motorcycle and Bike must be CPSC certified.
+Other helmets don’t necessarily require this certification, but they must be of high quality.

 Do not choose style over the safety of your child.
 Scooter helmets that have non-essential elements such as Mohawks or horn may look appealing, but they might prevent the helmet from sliding after a crash which could result in serious injuries.